python-trio/trio/docs/source/reference-core.rst

 robustly is a bit tricky.
 Remember our :ref:`example
 <blocking-cleanup-example>` above where the blocking
 ``send_goodbye_msg`` caused problems?
-That's exactly how closing a TLS socket works: if the remote peer has disappeared, then we may never be able to actually send our shutdown notification, and it would be nice if we didn't block forever trying.
-Therefore, the ``close`` method on a TLS-wrapped socket will *try* to send that notification – but if it gets cancelled, then it will give up on sending the message but will still close the underlying socket before raising :exc:`Cancelled`, so at least you don't leak that resource.
+That's exactly how closing a TLS socket works: if the remote peer has disappeared, then our code may never be able to actually send our shutdown notification, and it would be nice if it didn't block forever trying.
+Therefore, the method for closing a TLS-wrapped socket will *try* to send that notification – and if it gets cancelled, then it will give up on sending the message, but *will* still close the underlying socket before raising :exc:`Cancelled`, so at least you don't leak that resource.

 Cancellation API details